apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>snapshotVolumes specifies whether to take snapshots of persistent volumes.
+<p>Specifies whether to take snapshots of persistent volumes.
+If true,
-if true, the BackupScript is not required, the controller will use the CSI volume snapshotter to create the snapshot.</p>
+the ActionSetName is not required, the controller will use the CSI volume snapshotter to create the snapshot.</p>
 </td>
 </tr>
 <tr>